egyll417/Linguistic-Biomarker-Screener/README.md

 - Syntactic Density: Measuring the ratio of content words (nouns/verbs) to functional words to determine informational weight.

 3. Classification Architecture
 Extracted features are fed into a Random Forest Classifier.
-This ensemble learning approach was chosen for its ability to handle high-dimensional linguistic data and provide insight into feature importance, which is critical for clinical interpretability.
+This 'ensemble learning' approach was chosen for its ability to handle high-dimensional linguistic data and provide insight into feature importance, which is important for clinical interpretability.